cymantex/chat-gpt-bash/README.md

 # Usage
 ```
+user:~$ gpt --help
 Usage: gpt [...options] <question>
-  -m, --model <model>     Set model to use, default is text-davinci-003 for 'text' and
+  -m, --model <model>     Set model to use, default is text-davinci-003 for 'text' completion and
-                          gpt-3.5-turbo for 'chat'.
+                          gpt-3.5-turbo for 'chat' completion.
 See
                           https://beta.openai.com/docs/api-reference/models.
   -c, --completion_type <type>  Can either be 'chat' or 'text'.
 Default is 'text'.
-Model will be
-                                set to gpt-3.5-turbo if completion_type is 'chat'.
   -t, --max_tokens <num>  Set the maximum number of tokens to generate in the completion.
 The token
                           count of your question plus max_tokens cannot exceed the model's context
                           length.
 Most models have a context length of 2048 tokens (except for